oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ##### `type` claim {#type-claim}

 This specification defines the JWT claim `type`.
 The `type` value MUST be a case-sensitive `StringOrURI` (see [@!RFC7519]) value serving as an identifier for the type of the SD-JWT VC.
+The `type` value MUST be a Collision-Resistant Name as defined in Section 2 of [@!RFC7515].

-A type defines which claims may or must appear in the Unsecured Payload of the SD-JWT VC and whether they may, must, or must not be selectively disclosable.
+A type is associated with rules defining which claims may or must appear in the Unsecured Payload of the SD-JWT VC and whether they may, must, or must not be selectively disclosable.
 This specification does not define any `type` values; instead it is expected that ecosystems using SD-JWT VCs define such values including